 Overview

 The main purpose of the SW SMI Real-Time Communications Interface is to read and write BIOS settings.
 This interface uses values that are obtained via data retrieved from the Get Available Controls (GACI) method described earlier in the document.
+The address of the BIOS Settings Structure is retrieved from the Get SMI Common Buffer (GSCB).
 These functions can be accessed in the Operating System via writes of the SW SMI Command Value to the SW SMI Port with the appropriate register settings which are described below.

 BIOS Settings Structure

 This structure defines the data that will be described by reads and writes to the BIOS SW SMI command defined by this specification.
+This structure must be located at the address provided by Get SMI Common Buffer (GSCB).
+Failure to use this address will result in an error from the BIOS SMI handler.

-The BIOS is required to check the signature field and the length Field prior to writing any data to the buffer provided by the calling application.
-If either the signature or the length fields are not correct the BIOS must respond accordingly:
+The BIOS is required to check the address, signature field and the length Field prior to writing any data to the buffer provided by the calling application.
+If either the address, signature or the length fields are not correct the BIOS must respond accordingly:

-If the signature field is correct, the current revision is supported, and the length field is sufficient, then fill in all the data, update the length field, and return successful.
+If the address is correct, the signature field is correct, the current revision is supported, and the length field is sufficient, then fill in all the data, update the length field, and return successful.

 If the signature is correct but either the length is not sufficient to return all data or the revision is not supported, then fill in the correct length, major and minor revision fields and return the appropriate error or warning code.

 If the signature is not correct and it is not recognized then do not write any data to the supplied buffer and return an error.

+If the address is not correct then do not write any data to the supplied buffer and return an error.

 Data Structure: